 A Marathon of Hope

 Firstly I am going to leave that synopsis for "Terry" there because I am sure there will be those who stumble across this movie unaware of who Terry Fox was, what he did and what eventually happened.
-For those who want to know the information is easy to find out there and trust me his story is both moving and inspirational, even now more than 30 years after the events in this movie took place.
+For those who want to know about the inspirational Terry Foxthe information is easy to find out there and trust me his story is moving and extremely inspirational, even now more than 30 years after the events in this movie took place.
 But that leads me to something I have been pondering when it comes to this made for TV movie; is the movie itself more than just good or is it Terry Fox's story which makes it great?

-Now "Terry" is without a doubt a good movie as through a mix of watching Terry running mile after mile, flashback scenes to his diagnosis and in between you do get this full picture.
+Now "Terry" is without a doubt a good movie as through a mix of watching Terry running mile after mile, flashback scenes of his diagnosis and in between you do get this full picture.
 We see the various struggles he encountered from his brother initially treating him differently following the amputation to the pain he felt day after day as he pounded the highways covering one mile at a time no matter what the weather was.
-All of which helps to paint this picture of a young man who was driven, but not by the goal of completing the marathon of hope but by making a difference be it raising the millions he set out to do or to show those dealing with injury, disability and illness that anything is possible if you want something enough.
+All of which helps to paint this picture of Terry Fox as a young man who was driven, but not by the goal of completing the marathon of hope but by making a difference be it raising the millions he set out to do or to show those dealing with injury, disability and illness that anything is possible if you want something enough.

 But we also see how Terry's marathon affected those close to him from the concerns of his mother as whilst proud and supportive of her son she feared losing him having almost lost him once.
 And then there is Doug Alward, his best friend who drove the van, cooked meals and basically looked out for Terry and who was someone who knew how hard his best friend was pushing himself.
-I could go on but quite simply "Terry" really brings to life the events in Terry Fox's life and let me just say that at the end of this movie we see footage of the real Terry Fox during his marathon and the movie does the best it can to recreate several of these scenes as well as bringing to life the way Terry's story gripped a nation.
+I could go on but quite simply "Terry" really brings to life the events in Terry Fox's life and let me just say that at the end of this movie we see footage of the real Terry Fox during his marathon and the movie does the best it can to recreate several of these scenes as well as bringing to life the way Terry's inspirational story gripped a nation.

-What this all boils down to is that "Terry" is an incredibly inspiring and moving biopic which does an incredible job of bringing the story of who Terry Fox was and what he achieved to life.
+What this all boils down to is that "Terry" is an incredibly moving and inspirational biopic which does an incredible job of bringing the story of who Terry Fox was and what he achieved to life.
 And so to answer the question I had been pondering; yes "Terry" is a great movie not just because of the inspirational and moving story it tells but for bringing that story to life.